AnyLog-co/documentation/getting started.md

 # Getting Started

-This document provides a high level summary of some of the main functionalities supported by the AnyLog Network.
+This document provides the following:
+* A high level summary of some of the main functionalities supported by the AnyLog Network.
-This document explains how to install, configure and run AnyLog instances.
+* Explanations on how to install, configure and run AnyLog instances.

 ## About AnyLog